This post contains affiliate links.

 Nonpareil Almonds

-Nonpareil are grown in both Spain and Australia, and of course California.
-In fact, they are California’s most grown almond and arguably the most popular almond in the world.
-Nonpareil is French for “having no equal” which is generally how these almonds are viewed.
-They are flat sweet almonds with a lighter shade than others, and are considered the benchmark for almond quality and flavor.
+They are flat, sweet almonds with a lighter shade than others and are considered the benchmark for almond quality and flavor.
 Nonpareil almonds are widely used in both sweet and savory dishes.
 They are commonly used in baking, confectionery, and as a topping for salads and yogurt.

 Peerless Almonds

-Peerless almonds are also grown in Australia as well as California’s Central Valley.
+Peerless almonds are grown in Australia as well as Californiaโ€™s Central Valley.
 These almonds are medium-sized and have a slightly pointed, oval shape.
 They are known for their sweet and nutty flavor, which is less intense than some other varieties.

 Ruby Almonds

-Another product of California’s Central Valley, the ruby almond got its name from the reddish tint they display after processing.
-Ruby almonds are medium-sized with a smooth, glossy skin.
-They have a sweet and slightly fruity flavor with a hint of cherry notes, which sets them apart from other almond varieties.
-Ruby almonds are often enjoyed as a snack and are used in desserts and confectionery due to their unique flavor.
+The ruby almond is another product of Californiaโ€™s Central Valley.
+It got its name due to its reddish tint after processing.
+Ruby almonds are medium-sized sweet almonds with a slightly fruity flavor and just a hint of cherry flavor.
+This is, obviously, a pretty unusual taste for an almond, but makes them a good option for desserts.
+Ruby almonds are often eaten as snacks and are used in desserts and confectionery due to their unique flavor.

 Ruby-Cabernet Almonds